ga4gh/refget/docs/seqcol.md

 The `sorted_name_length_pairs` attribute is similar to the `name_length_pairs` attribute, but it is sorted.
 When digested, this attribute provides a digest for an order-invariant coordinate system for a sequence collection.
-Because it is *non-inherent*, it does not affect the identity (digest) of the collection. but with pairs not necessarily in the same order.
+Because it is *non-inherent*, it does not affect the identity (digest) of the collection.

 This attribute is `RECOMMENDED` to allow unified genome browser visualization of data defined on different reference sequence collections.
 For more rationale and use cases of `sorted_name_length_pairs`, see [*Footnote F4*](#f4-use-cases-for-the-sorted_name_length_pairs-non-inherent-attribute).

 ##### Algorithm

-1. Lump together each name-length pair from the primary collated `names` and `lengths` into an object, like `{"length":123,"name":"chr1"}`.
+1. Lump together each name-length pair from the primary collated `names` and `lengths` into an object, like `{"name": "chr1", "length": 123}`.
-2. Canonicalize JSON according to the seqcol spec (using RFC-8785).
+2. Canonicalize the JSON objects individually according to the seqcol spec (using RFC-8785), _e.g._ `b'{"length":123,"name":"chr1"}'` (in Python notation).
 3. Digest each name-length pair string individually.
 4. Sort the digests lexicographically.
-5. Add to the sequence collection object.
+5. Add as an array to the sequence collection object (in level 2).
+Then, the regular digesting process will digest this array to create the level 1 representation.

 ##### Qualifiers (RECOMMENDED)